Dark Mode

 To make sure your navigation is clear and accessible, make sure it is prominently displayed across your site through intuitive labels on menus and widgets.

-For example, your navigation can appear as a:
+For example, your navigation can appear as one of the following:

 • Global navigation menu